dps923/winter2020/notes/graphics-touch-intro.md

 Occasionally, we have added content views programmatically, but not often.

-The important idea today is that we will be programmatically creating graphics objects, and placing them on the apps’s visible surface.
+The important idea today is that we will be programmatically creating graphics objects, and placing them on the apps's visible surface.

 For the explanation that follows, it will help if you think about the iOS device resting flat on a horizontal surface.
 We will then build a "view hierarchy" as "layers" that we place on top of the iOS device.